ompatil-15/Galvatron/readme.md

 ## Notes

+- This tool is only for Educational purposes, Don't use for any illegal activity.
 - Please use this tool with caution, especially for important data.
 It may not provide the same level of security as conventional encryption methods.